lmiller1990/cypress-react-vite-demo/README.md

 }
 ```

+## Writing a Test with Cypress

 Finally, let's update the default test.
 Create React App ships with [Testing Library](https://testing-library.com/).
-While it is possible to use Testing Library with Cypress, I'm going to use the default Cypress driver, which has a slightly more ergonomic API - no need to explicitly `await` DOM updates, for example.
+While it is possible to use Testing Library selector and assertion syntax with Cypress, I'm going to use the default Cypress driver, which has a slightly more ergonomic API - no need to explicitly `await` DOM updates, for example.

 The default test written using Cypress looks like this: